-Please see the Talent Management Conversation Tool Navigation Guide for more information about this profile
+Please see the Maximising Potential Conversation Tool Navigation Guide for more information about this profile

-- Sophistication of behaviours displayed compared to expectation for role: Higher than expected - Variation within each dimension: Minimal - Understanding of what personal qualities are: High - Understanding the impact of personal qualities: High - Understanding of their own strengths and weaknesses: High to medium - Do they actively seek development?
+- Sophistication of behaviours displayed compared to expectation for role: Higher than expected - Variation within each dimension: Minimal - Understanding of what personal qualities are: High - o Understanding the impact of personal qualities: High - o Understanding of their own strengths and weaknesses: High to medium - Do they actively seek development?
 Likely, though they may need encouragement from others to do so

-Staff member M consistently displays behaviours that are within the 'strong' part of the scale used in the Healthcare Leadership Model, though for his role it would be perfectly acceptable for his behaviours to fall more within the 'proficient' as well as 'strong' parts of the scale.
-He displays these mostly consistently throughout and across the nine behavioural dimensions of the model, though he is closer to 'proficient' within the dimension 'influencing for results' and is closer to 'exemplary' within the dimension 'evaluating information'.
+Staff member M consistently displays behaviours that are within the 'strong' part of the scale used in the Healthcare Leadership Model, though for her role it would be perfectly acceptable for her behaviours to fall more within the 'proficient' as well as 'strong' parts of the scale.
+She displays these mostly consistently throughout and across the nine behavioural dimensions of the model, though she is closer to 'proficient' within the dimension 'influencing for results' and is closer to 'exemplary' within the dimension 'evaluating information'.

-He has a very good understanding of personal qualities, and it is clear he understands the impact his behaviours have on his team and colleagues, as well as on patients and the care provided by his organisation.
-He has a relatively clear understanding of his own strengths and weaknesses in this area, and has sought out further development in the past though not recently.
-He seems to be open to taking advantage of a new opportunity when it is mentioned by his line manager though.
+She has a very good understanding of personal qualities, and it is clear she understands the impact her behaviours have on her team and colleagues, as well as on patients and the care provided by her organisation.
+She has a relatively clear understanding of her own strengths and weaknesses in this area, and has sought out further development in the past though not recently.
+She seems to be open to taking advantage of a new opportunity when it is mentioned by her line manager though.